bignumber.js vs big.js vs mathjs vs decimal.js

 Use

-The library exports a single constructor function, Decimal, which expects a single argument that is a number, string or Decimal instance.
+The library exports a single constructor function, BigNumber, which accepts a value of type Number, String, BigInt or BigNumber,

-If using values with more than a few digits, it is recommended to pass strings rather than numbers to avoid a potential loss of precision.
+If the limited precision of Number values is not well understood, it is recommended to create BigNumbers from String values rather than Number values to avoid a potential loss of precision.

 // Precision loss from using numeric literals with more than 15 significant digits.